FrancesCoronel/intro-cs/resources/desktop.md

 # Desktop

-> And by desktop, we mean a screen that's at least 11 inches wide.
+> And by desktop, we mean a screen that's at least 11 inches wide and supports one of the main operating systems, like OSX, Linux, and Windows.

 ---